A package to calculate the thermal free-free emission from stellar winds

 The readData() function is used to get access to the data, it uses the pandas module.
 The radioEmission() function is the fastest way to make a calculation and get an output.

-import radiowinds.radio_emission as re rstar = 1.05 #radius of star in R_sun filename='/path/to/file.dat' skiprows = 12 #this is the header size in the data file, which should be changed for users needs ndim = 200 #This is the number of gridpoints in each dimension gridsize = 10 #size of the radius of the grid in R_star df = re.readData(filename, skiprows, ndim) n = df #grid density T = df #grid temperature ds = df #grid spacing along integration line freq = 9e8 #observing frequency dist = 10 #distance in parsecs #remove density from behind star as this will not contribute to emisison n = re.emptyBack(n, gridsize, ndim) #find integration constant for grid of current size int_c = re.integrationConstant(rstar) I, sv, rv = re.radioEmission(ds, n, T, freq, dist, ndim, gridsize, int_c)
+import radiowinds.radio_emission as re rstar = 1.05 #radius of star in R_sun filename='/path/to/file.dat' skiprows = 12 #this is the header size in the data file, which should be changed for users needs ndim = 200 #This is the number of gridpoints in each dimension gridsize = 10 #size of the radius of the grid in R_star df = re.readData(filename, skiprows, ndim) n = df #grid density T = df #grid temperature ds = df #grid spacing along integration line freq = 9e8 #observing frequency distance = 10 #distance in parsecs #remove density from behind star as this will not contribute to emisison n = re.emptyBack(n, gridsize, ndim) #find integration constant for grid of current size int_c = re.integrationConstant(rstar) I, sv, rv = re.radioEmission(ds, n, T, freq, distance, ndim, gridsize, int_c)

 This should output an image of the intensity (and assign this data to